heygrady/react-redux-notes/readme.md

 ### The Store is what you make of it
 Everything uses the same store.
 If you put something in the store a container can read from it.
 There are no restrictions of which part of the store you can write to or read from.
 At it's base level it might feel a little disorganized or even insecure.
 But the store is what you make of it.
 We'll see that people commonly organize things into modules and use some basic Redux functionality that makes things a little less scary.

 We'll see later that there are some conventions emerging about how to maintain data that you recieved from an API.
-Those patterns can be stamped into other parts of your app because of how well Redux encapulates functionality.
+Those patterns can be stamped into other parts of your app because of how well Redux encapsulates functionality.

 ## Modules control specific parts of the store
-In the Redux world it's now popular to group Action Types, Action Creators and Reducers into a single file called a "module" or a "[duck](https://github.com/erikras/ducks-modular-redux)."
-It's actually fine to do it the old way if you want.
+In the Redux world it's now popular to group *constants*, *action creators* and *reducers* into a single file called a "module" or a "[duck](https://github.com/erikras/ducks-modular-redux)."
+It's actually fine to do it the old way and break them into separate `constants/`, `actions/` and `reducers/` folders if you want.
 Both methods make sense for different use cases.
-If you wanted to separate your constants, actions and reducers into separate files and folders you can feel free to do so but many people first starting out are finding it easier to lump them together.
+For most people starting out it's easier to put all of those things together in a `modules/` folder.
+If you run into a case where modules need to re-use functionality from each other then you've just discovered why the Redux manual suggests keeping them separate.

 This starts make more sense with some code.
 The following is a combination of the [`actions.js`](http://redux.js.org/docs/basics/Actions.html#-actions-js) and the [`reducers.js`](http://redux.js.org/docs/basics/Reducers.html#-reducers-js) files in the classic [React-Redux Todo example](https://github.com/reactjs/redux/tree/master/examples/todos).
 The action creator and reducer have been rewritten using [redux-actions](https://github.com/acdlite/redux-actions) for simplicity.
 For brevity we're only looking at the `visibilityFilter` example from the link component we're exploring.
 A lot changed here but it will make sense in a second.